ovguyo/moviereview/README.md

 model.fit(X_train, y_train, epochs=3, batch_size=32)
 ```

 After the evaluation of this model, I observed that the accuracy was a little increased and reached 87.18% value.
+Training and evaluation took almost 8 minutes.
 ```
 Epoch 1/3
 25000/25000 [==============================] - 50s - loss: 0.4830 - acc: 0.7306